serenity-dojo/etsy-bdd/README.md

 ## Exercise 1

-Refactor the "Search by keyword" scenarion in [search_for_product.feature](src/test/resources/features/etsy/search_for_product.feature) so that it checks for several keywords, and not just "Mask".
+Refactor the "Search by keyword" scenarion in [search_for_product.feature](src/test/resources/features/etsy/search_for_product.feature) so that it checks for "mask" and "belt", and not just "Mask".

 ## Executing the tests
 To run the sample project, you can either just run the `CucumberTestSuite` test runner class, or run either `mvn verify` or `gradle test` from the command line.